xuanvu/ScoreDiff/README.txt

 ScoreDiff
 ==========
-ScoreDiff is an extension of the  music21 toolkit for comparing different musicxml versions of a score.
+ScoreDiff is a tool for comparing different musicxml versions of a score.
 Alternatively, it can also be used to compare two completely different pieces.

 Installation